Chemotherapy Medications for People Diagnosed With Lung Cancer

 Chemotherapy and Lung Cancer

 There are several treatment options for lung cancer patients.
 These include chemotherapy, radiation, surgery, and targeted treatments like immunotherapy among others.
 Chemotherapy is the primary treatment option for lung cancer patients and encompasses several types of medications that doctors and researchers have developed over the years.
 Specifically, medications meant to kill or shrink cancer tumors.
 These drugs can be administered alone or in combination with other medications and/or primary treatments.
+Talk to your doctor on what the right treatment method is for you, whether that’s immunotherapy or chemotherapy.
 Some lung cancer therapies can even be administered alongside new or emerging treatments if the doctor recommends it.

 How is Treatment Given?